ixalodecte/AI-Log-Analyzer/README.md

 # AI-Log-Analyzer

-AI-Log-Analyzer is an open source toolkit based on deep-learning, for unstructured log anomaly detection.
+AI-Log-Analyzer is an open source toolkit, user friendly, based on deep-learning, for unstructured log anomaly detection.

 ## Components